This odd looking though tasty woodland fungus maybe tricky to clean, but it is very easy to identify.

 All the visible parts above ground are fattened lobes looking similar to a sea sponge, brain or cauliflower.
 Can be light brown, buff to yellow/grey to creamy white.

-Sparassis spathulata is an almost identical mushroom which grows with broadleaf trees, it is also known as Wood Cauliflower and is equally edible.
-Some mycologists consider other species in the Sparassis genus to exist, but this is of little interest for the forager as none is poisonous.
+Sparassis spathulata and Sparassis brevipes are almost identical looking mushrooms which generally grow with broadleaf trees but can be found with pine..
+Some mycologists consider other species in the Sparassis genus to exist, but this is of little interest for the forager as none are poisonous.

 You are unlikely to confuse these species with anything else in Great Britain.